 In the past eight years, 92% of high school juniors and seniors who have participated in Science Club for Girls have gone on to college, with 55% of them majoring in science, engineering, or allied health.
 By comparison, only 22.5% of MA high school seniors who take the SAT intend to study STEM in college.
 Forty-seven percent (47%) of alumnae said SCFG was their primary introduction to STEM careers.
 Forty percent (40%) said SCFG was a very strong influence in their decision to take more challenging science or math courses in high school.
 See a graphic of our impact here.

-Science Club for Girls receives financial support from various institutions and foundations, including the Amelia Peabody Foundation, Anne B. Stearns Charitable Foundation, EMC, IBM, Janey Fund, Novartis, Pfizer, Microsoft, MIT, General Mills, and the Wellington Management Foundation.
+Science Club for Girls receives financial support from various institutions and foundations, including the Amelia Peabody Foundation, Dell EMC, IBM, Janey Fund, Novartis, Pfizer, Microsoft, MIT, Biogen, and the 1434 Foundation.
 Please visit our sponsors page for a full list of SCFG’s institutional supporters.
 We also welcome individual donations.